Close-up sample of rock texture

 What's Included:

-All materials, paints, and supplies are provided.
-Tools and equipment for the workshop are generously provided by our sponsors Roseburrough Tool Company & Quikspray Inc. Bring nothing but yourself and your enthusiasm.
-If you have your own favorite tools, feel free to bring them along.
+Tools and equipment are generously provided by our sponsors Roseburrough Tool Company and Quikspray Inc., so bring nothing but yourself and your enthusiasm.
+If you have a favorite tool you like working with, throw it in the bag.
+Otherwise you are completely covered.

 Reserve Your Spot